 Breville claims that the BBM800XL Custom Loaf Bread Maker is the smartest bread maker ever.

-Flawless performance across all loaf sizes: 1 pound, 1.5 pound, 2 pound and 2.5 pound.
-Many bread makers say they can handle any loaf up to 2 lbs but the quality will vary considerably.
+- Flawless performance across all loaf sizes: 1 pound, 1.5 pound, 2 pound, and 2.5 pounds.
+Many bread makers say they can handle any loaf up to 2 lbs, but the quality will vary considerably.
 This machine produces divine bread for just about any requirement, thanks to the next key feature

-It’s stunningly customisable.
+- It’s stunningly customizable.
 The clue is in the name; Custom Loaf Bread Maker.
-Whilst there are plenty of preset recipes that deliver mouthwatering loaves, you can just as easily head off-piste and come up with your own formulas that produce bread just the way you like it.
+While there are plenty of preset recipes that deliver mouthwatering loaves, you can just as easily head off-piste and come up with your own formulas that produce bread just the way you like it

 Our Verdict on the Breville BBM800XL Custom Loaf Bread Maker: